ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-zero-downtime.md

 └── shared/  # contains `.env`, `storage/`, and other files shared by all releases
 ```

-- The `releases/` directory hold releases of your app.
+- The `releases/` directory holds releases of your app.
 - `active/` is a symlink pointing to the active release of your app (i.e. the release served to the public Web).
 - The `shared/` directory contains your app's `.env` file, `storage/` directory, and any other files that are shared by all releases and/or not normally tracked by Git (e.g. a `database.sqlite` file if your app uses SQLite.)